-Be ready to walk!
-To the Metro, to the bus stop, to the various markets, to get a coffee, out at night, pretty steady walking in this country is the norm.
-Throughout Spain there are massive centuries old cathedrals and palaces (what seems to never make it in print is that they are almost always under construction!)
-Might seem boring but there are museums to visit, as well as cooking and flamenco dance classes to take.
-(Salads are just dressed with oil and vinegar and salt, but somehow taste better than any salad you will make at home) And we can’t write about Spain without mentioning the iconic and legendary nightlife: nothing really happens until midnight, at the earliest, and closing time is well after the sun comes up.
+Be ready to walk in Spain…to the Metro, to the bus stop, to the various markets, to get a coffee, and to go out at night.
+Pretty steady walking in this country is the norm.
+Throughout Spain there are massive centuries-old cathedrals and palaces (what seems to never make it in print is that they are almost always under construction).
+It might seem boring but there are museums to visit, as well as cooking and flamenco dance classes to take.
+Salads are just dressed with oil and vinegar and salt, but somehow taste better than any salad you will make at home.
+We can’t write about Spain without mentioning the iconic and legendary nightlife: nothing really happens until midnight, at the earliest, and closing time is well after the sun comes up.
 Every club at some point will play songs from Grease and old Abba tunes, not kidding here, and there is no irony either.
 Our three program cities are below, chosen because we have found better internships in these cities.

-MADRID: Visit Cathedral of Madrid and the Royal Palace.
+Visit the Cathedral of Madrid and the Royal Palace.
 Remember, you are walking, walking…the city is full of little ponds with statues and fountains.
 Don’t forget to capture these moments with photos!
 Attractions to add to your list: Palacio Real, Palacio de Santa Cruz, Iglesia de San Jose, and Palacio de Velazquez.
 Join one of the free city walking tours and you will see more, miss less.
 Spend some time just wandering through the Royal Botanical Garden and Retiro Park.
 Have a picnic here, there are street artists mixed in with joggers mixed in with families.
-While we love this important green space in Madrid, I’d rather you did your wandering during the day, not at night.
-There are public gardens everywhere, even in the main Train Station, “Atocha”!
-Grab a soccer game if you are with us between the months of September – April, and feel like a local when you walk into world famous Bernabeu Stadium where soccer Club Real Madrid plays.
+While we love this important green space in Madrid, we’d rather you wander during the day, not at night.
+There are public gardens everywhere, even in the main Train Station, “Atocha!”
+Watch a soccer game if you are with us between the months of September – April, and feel like a local when you walk into the world famous Bernabeu Stadium where soccer Club Real Madrid plays.